 There are no objective studies on the health benefits of using a Bowflex home gym specifically.

 As with any physical activity, people can injure themselves using home gyms.
-A 2015 study found that the injuries that people sustained at fitness facilities included:
+A

 - tripping or falling over nonmotorized and motorized equipment

 - overexertion or unnatural movement

 - landing incorrectly or twisting a body part during exercise

 - part of the body becoming caught in equipment

 - injuries resulting from equipment malfunction

 Many of these injuries occur due to gym equipment.
 When using a home gym, it is important to follow all of the manufacturing instructions.
 People should take care to set up, use, and maintain the equipment correctly.

 People can reduce the risk of injury by: